 So it’s definitely important to spend time writing a cover letter that stands out and gets you noticed.

-So this article will walk you through the 3 key parts to a cover letter that stands out and gets you noticed.
+So in this article, I’m going article will walk you the 3 parts you need to write a cover letter that stands out.

-A stand-out cover letter contains three essential sections, designed to show the reader you’re ideally suited for the role.
+A stand-out cover letter contains 3 essential sections, designed to show the reader you’re ideally suited for the role.

 Pain takes many shapes and forms, from seamless project execution in order to not disrupt business, to building or growing a team to capture market share, launching a new product or service to elevate the brand, to saving money by introducing process efficiencies and automation.